 3. The thugs who forgot the most important tool

 In March 2010, three policemen arrived at the Equity Center at 6:30 am.
-Their ride hadn’t arrived as planned, and they had found their way to embark on the days mission, guarding a cash-in-transit van to Garissa.
-The bank staff were bewildered, the driver had arrived with cops, they were sure, and they had even checked their credentials.
+Their ride hadn’t arrived as planned, and they had found their way to embark on the day’s mission which was guarding a cash-in-transit van to Garissa.
+The bank staff were bewildered: the driver had arrived with cops, they were sure, and they had even checked their credentials.
 Only they hadn’t been.

 Then the panic began.
 The cash box in the Wells Fargo van had Shs.
 36.4 million that was probably in the wind by now.
-Investigators got even more confused even more when the vans location kept pinging through multiple locations.
+Investigators got even more confused when the van’s location kept pinging in multiple locations.
 They eventually found it in Juja, abandoned and empty, that evening.
-But then they got another call.
+But then they got two calls.

 The first one led them to the other Wells Fargo crew members sans the driver.
-They had been abandoned at a farm, tied down and with their eyes sealed shut with masking tape.
+They had been abandoned at a farm, tied and blindfolded with masking tape.
 It was perfect, now they would never find the money.
-The third call is why an otherwise perfect robbery is on the list.
+The third call is why an otherwise perfect robbery is on this list.
 A man found a huge metal box in Ndarugo, a place between Juja and Thika, abandoned and seemingly unopened.

 Despite meticulous planning and more than 7-hour head start, the robbers had forgotten they would need to open the box once they had it.
-They hadn’t carried tools to break into the box, and eventually abandoned it still sealed shut, with the target merely inches away, just a few kilometers from where they had grabbed it.
+They hadn’t carried tools to break inside, and eventually abandoned it still sealed shut, probably afraid that it had a tracker inside.

 2. The Man who pulled off “The Heist of the Century”